This is an introductory resource guide for those new to restoring rivers through dam removal.

 - Simple vs. Complex projects.
 Projects will need a different level of design and analysis depending on the issues at the site and the surrounding context.
 For instance, a project in the middle of a city with adjacent water pipes and a high volume of potentially contaminated sediment will require greater study and likely a more complex design than a project on a bedrock dominated stream in a natural area.

 - Removal for restoration.
 In order to restore river function and processes any dam removal should always remove the full vertical extentof the dam and as much of the horizontal span as possible, but at least to the width of the channel and stream banks.
 If any of the dam is left in the stream bed the river will erode downstream of the remaining structure and create a scour pool with a newdam at a lower level.
 Similarly, a river constricted by the width of the removal will create higher velocities and the scour the riverbed as well as limit fish passage.

 - Passive vs. Active Restoration.
 Given the dynamic nature of rivers, less is often more when it comes to river restoration.
 Understand the project goals and determine how best to meet those through the design process.
 Passive restoration recognizes that the site will adjust over time and minimizes in-channel work, focusing on full removalof the dam and allowing for the river to self-adjust.
 Active restoration may be more appropriate in a case where infrastructure and sediment management require some direct channel reconstruction, or installation of infrastructure protection measures.

 Hiring the right expertise

-Also add a fluvial geomorphologist to your team, a scientist who understands how flow and velocities influences river structure and habitat.
+Also consider including a fluvial geomorphologist on your team, a scientist who understands how flow and velocities influences river structure and habitat.
 Especially if others on your team don’t have prior experience working on river restoration projects, it is important to have someone with expertise in river form and function reviewing the design.

 Basic components of a project design